SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_earlier_version.md

 1. Click the version you want to go back to.
 You can also click the pencil icon next to that version in the list to immediately start editing it.

 > [!NOTE]
+>
-> There can only be one published version of a specific application at the same time.
+> - There can only be one published version of a specific application at the same time.
 If you publish a different version, the previous version will no longer be published.
+> - When you roll back to a previous version of the app, everything will revert to its state at the time of that version.
+This includes GQI queries, which are stored within the app version.
+Therefore, any changes you made to a GQI query or any new GQI queries created after that version will be lost if you revert.